bit-burger/points/docs/project-overview.md

 ### Supabase (and other) configurations

-The sql files needed in a points supabase project are found in [supabase/] and a guide to configure a supabase project for points is found [here](supabase.md).

 As previously mentioned, points uses the supabase_flutter singleton, which is configured in the [supabase_configuration.dart](../lib/supabase_configuration.dart) file, which is called in [main.dart](../lib/main.dart).
 The supabase_configuration.dart file,